CITlabRostock/citlab-article-separation-new/nets/README.md

 mix of German, Finnish and French newspapers.
 The name `vn7e2` describes the setup of the features that were used to train the GNN:
 - `v`: Visual features were added during the training.
 This means that net network contains an ARU-Net branch, that is able to extract addtional visual feature information from given images corresponding to the newspaper pages.
+It is necessary to add visual regions to the graph features (see main README) in order for this to work.
 - `n7e2`: The network was trained on 7 node features and 2 edge features.
 From the standard 15 node features (see main README), 8 were dismissed.
 In particular, the node features for the top and bottom baseline of each text block were masked out.
 A clustering process using this network, if all 15 features were generated, would look something